 Note: Admission is competitive.
 Meeting these requirements does not guarantee admission.

 Students pursuing university certificate programs enroll as non-degree studies (NDS) students for the purpose of university registration.
 Contact the LPS program to enroll in the certificate.

 There is no time limit on completion of the certificate; however, if students wish to take a “break” from the certificate program, they must notify the LPS academic advisor.
 This will allow us to keep track of the number of enrolled certificate students.

-Students who complete the certificate and do not have a bachelor’s degree may apply for admittance to the Bachelor of Arts Online Degree-Completion Program: Leadership in the Public Sector.
-If a certificate student completes the B.A. degree, then the certificate will be removed from their transcript, as students may not have a certificate or a minor degree in the same major degree.
+Students who complete the certificate may apply for admittance to the B.A. degree-completion program.
+If a certificate student completes this B.A. degree, then the certificate will be removed from their transcript, as students may not have a certificate or a minor degree in the same major degree.